Cute little electric car. It's a Reva Classe'.

 The Andaman Islands are covered with tropical jungles.
 We stayed up near the northern tip of the islands at a resort made up of some beach houses and cabins.
 Alex the owner of the resort (the last person seen in the video) took us with him when he went out to grind up his lentils at a big organic farm down the road.
 The ponds are full of fish.

 Alex also took us out to see the sea turtles coming up on the shore to lay eggs at the night-time high tide.
-This gal is an Olive Ridley turtle who just finished laying her eggs and kicking sand back over them, and was pounding down the sand with her body to protect them (we only turned the light on after she was done laying the eggs).
+This gal is an Olive Ridley turtle who just finished laying her eggs and kicking sand back over them, and was pounding down the sand with her body to protect them (the guide only turned the light on after she was done laying the eggs).

 Digging up the turtle eggs to take them to the hatchery.
 Apparently almost all the little turtles survive if they do it this way...